Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

 \subsection{2D Effective GR Results}

-Our simulations using the GR effective potential are qualitatively different than the simulations using Newtonian gravity presented in the previous section.
 In our simulations using the GR effective potential we achieve runaway supernova shocks in our core collapse simulations for three of the four progenitors models: s15, s20, and s25.
+These explosions occur at significantly earlier times compared to the Newtonian simulations.
 We attribute this to the increased heating in the GREP simulations discussed in the context of 1D models presented in \sref{sec:s15WW95}.
-This increased heating is a result of the more compact protoneutron star configurations afforded by GR gravity.
+This increased heating is a result of the more compact PNS configurations afforded by GR gravity.
 This gives higher electron neutrino and antineutrino luminosities and root mean squared energies.
 In \fref{fig:GRshocks}, we show the evolution of the mean shock radius in our GREP simulations.
-The top left panel shows the early shock development, while the top center panel shows the shock evolution out to 3000\,km.
+The top panel shows the early shock development, while the middle panel shows the shock evolution out to 2000\,km.
 The WH07 simulations start very similar to the pure Newtonian simulations.
-Initially, the shock radius extends out to $\sim$155\,km at $\sim$100\,ms, roughly 15\,km lower than the Newtonian simulations.
+Initially, the shock radius extends out to $\sim$145\,km at $\sim$100\,ms, roughly 15\,km lower than the Newtonian simulations.
 As with the Newtonian simulations, the shock begins to recede in both 1D and 2D.
-However, unlike the Newtonian simulations, neutrino heating behind the shock is strong enough to cause the shock to become reenergized and propagate out in three of the four WH07 models.
-For s20 and s25, this reversal occurs between 200 and 300\,ms after bounce, roughly when the compositional interface associated with the silicon-oxygen interface accretes through the shock.
-The shock revival in model s15 occurs much later, $\sim$600\,ms. The times at which the mean shock radii reach 500\,km are $\sim$737\,ms, $\sim$396\,ms, and $\sim$350ms for models s15, s20, and s25, respectively.
+By the end of the simulated time, we achieve explosions in three of the four models.
+The times at which the mean shock radii reach 500\,km are $\sim$1100\,ms, $\sim$820\,ms, and $\sim$670\,ms for models s15, s20, and s25, respectively.
 These values are listed in \tref{tab:literature}.
-Like the set of Newtonian simulations, the s15WW95\_LS180 model is markedly different than the WH07 models, the shock radius stagnates at a lower radius, $\sim$140\,km, then extends to a much larger radius ($\sim$180\,km) after the compositional interface accretes through the shock at $\sim$150\,ms before ultimately receding and failing to be reenergized.
+The s15WW95\_LS180 model is markedly different than the WH07 models, the shock radius stagnates at a slightly lower radius, $\sim$140\,km, then extends to a much larger radius ($\sim$170\,km) after the compositional interface accretes through the shock at $\sim$150\,ms before ultimately receding and failing to be reenergized.